-You can also locate and listen to recorded calls directly from the Collection Server file system, using .wav file playback tools such as Windows Media Player.
+You can also locate and listen to calls directly from the Collection Server file system, using .wav file playback tools.

 Recording Policies subtree.
 Used to create, open, edit, and manage Recording Policies.

 Recording Policy open in the Policy Editor pane.